beastly-eve/zorkish-sugarcube/README.md

 <<passageactions $voodoodoll>>
 ```

-The `use` action allows you to have a valid command with two objects.
-For an object, you define objects available that can be used ON it.
+The `use` action allows you to have a valid command with two subjects.
+For a subject, you define other subjects available that can be used ON it.
 So if you can use a `dagger` on a `voodoo doll`, then you define the action associated with the `dagger` in the`voodoo doll` options (as shown above).
 The `dagger` must also be defined as an object in the passage or it will not validate, and the names must match exactly.
 You can define multiple use actions.
 If more than two objects are detected it will reject the command.
 The `use` account can trigger a `description` and run a function.

 #### Drop & Forget

-The `DROP` and `FORGET` actions are automatically enabled for every item you can `TAKE` and `REMEMBER` respectively.
+The `DROP` and `FORGET` actions are automatically enabled for every inventory item you can `TAKE` and `REMEMBER` respectively.

+#### Help

+The `HELP` command will list all subjects you can act on and all actions you can perform.
+This is turned on by default but can be turned off in the Config section in code by setting the const `HELPCOMMANDENABLED` to `false`

 ### Custom actions